tjvantoll/www.tjvantoll.com/source/_posts/2014-08-11-the-problem-with-using-html-imports-for-dependency-management.markdown

 </script>
 ```

+> **Update August 13th, 2014**—As is, this code is not enough to prevent loading Moment.js multiple times, as two modules could request the script before it has been asynchronously fetched and parsed.
+To avoid multiple requests correctly you'd need to [additionally add some boolean logic](#comment-1540666406).
+Thanks [@webreflection](https://twitter.com/webreflection)!

 This approach avoids the problem of loading Moment.js multiple times, but there's still a major problem: the path to use for moment.js.
 Because you need to do a feature check, and because `document.write`s are not permitted in HTML import files, you must load feature-checked dependencies asynchronously.
 And when you do that, the path of the dependency is not relative to the current HTML import file; it's relevant to the root of the application—and there's no way of knowing what that is in a distributable component.
 You could use a CDN path, but that's subject to the problems discussed in **Option 1**.

 Doing a feature check also prevents the usage of HTML import build tools such as [Vulcanize](https://github.com/Polymer/vulcanize), which inlines all HTML import dependencies into a single file—a vital performance optimization for anyone using HTML imports in a production setting.
 In theory build tools like Vulcanize could help manage these dependencies in the future, but at the moment such a mechanism does not exist.